fb pixel

 If you cannot take classes on a full-time basis (3 to 5 courses/18-30 credit hours) over Fall and Winter academic term, a university education is still possible.
 Many students pursue a degree on a part-time basis (2 courses/6 credit hours or less) during the day or in the evening, throughout the Fall, Winter or Spring academic terms.
 In addition, students have the option of registering for many online courses.
 And the best part is there is no time limit to finish your degree! (some exemptions apply).

-If you're planning on starting university studies on a part-time basis and wish to register for one or two courses per term, go to How to Navigate WebAdvisor [PDF] first for assistance!
+If you're planning on starting university studies on a part-time basis and wish to register for one or two courses per term, refer to WebAdvisor Registration Guide [PDF] for assistance with the process.

 When can I take courses?